sql-machine-learning/elasticdl/elasticdl/doc/elastic_scheduling.md

 You will find the master is Running and a worker is Pending due to insufficient resources.

 Because the second job has higher priority than the first one, so soon the first job gets preempted and one of its workers is deleted by Kubernetes, the released resource is re-assigned to the second job.

-Because of elastic scheduling, the two elasticdl jobs will finish finally.
+Because of elastic scheduling, the two ElasticDL jobs continue running.

+When the job with high-priority finished, the low-priority job would restore to two pods due to released resources and finish finally.